 Layer 3: Gas Collection

-The gas collection layer is a collection of pipes placed throughout the landfill to collect gases emitted during anaerobic decomposition.
+Uses a network of pipes to capture gases released during anaerobic decomposition.
 The gas collection system directs gases to a single location, where they are collected for energy or flared.

 Layer 4: Trash

-Trash is deposited in cells, and compacted using heavy equipment.
+Deposited in cells and compacted using heavy equipment.
 Higher compaction rates make better use of landfill space.
 Each day, the cell is covered with dirt to prevent odors and deter wildlife.

 Strict federal regulations require landfill designs to meet criteria to protect human health and the environment.
-The parts of a modern landfill work together to preserve groundwater quality and prevent air pollution.
-Landfill monitoring systems such as groundwater monitoring systems and LFG monitoring systems are essential to the landfill's health.
+All these parts work together to preserve groundwater quality and prevent air pollution.
+Landfill monitoring systems, such as groundwater monitoring systems and LFG monitoring systems, are essential to the facility's health.

 Tipping